brandur/sorg/content/fragments/osx-and-entropy.md

 [1] That's "all" with a few exceptions; most notably, OSS projects that can
     afford to commit a disproportionate amount of time in the interest of archieving the highest quality standards.
-But this is vanishingly rare within a resource-constrained corporate environment.
+But this level of expensive attention to detail is vanishingly rare within a resource-constrained corporate environment.